ROCm/TransferBench/docs/reference/environment-variables.rst

       - Default value

     * - ``NUM_ITERATIONS``
       - Number of timed iterations per test.
 If negative, runs for that many seconds instead.
+For example, ``-30`` runs for 30 seconds.
       - ``10``

     * - ``NUM_SUBITERATIONS``